 Company status

-You are selling shares owned by individual(s) to the EOT, which means your sale will qualify for the EOT tax benefits.
+You are selling shares owned by individual(s) to the EOT, one of the qualifying criteria.

-Companies can be structured in a variety of different ways.
-To get the tax benefits of selling to an EOT, the shares must be sold by individuals, not companies.
+Companies can be structured in a variety of ways.
+Only individuals can benefit from the Capital Gains Tax relief when selling to an EOT; the shares must be sold by individuals – not companies.

 Find out more about how company status effects your eligibility on our help page.